-The Group's international borrowing commission rates are primarily based on LIBOR and its local borrowings are based on SAIBOR.
-Hence the commission rate exposure of the Group is variable according to the changes in the LIBOR & SAIBOR.
+The Group's local borrowings are based on SAIBOR.
+Hence the commission rate exposure of the Group is variable according to the changes in the SAIBOR.

 The commission rate sensitivity analysis is performed based on the commission rate exposure of the Group for floating rate liabilities outstanding at the reporting date.
 The calculations are done on floating commission rates assuming the liabilities outstanding for a whole year as at the reporting date.